Updated September 12, 2024

 Travelling without emergency medical insurance coverage is never a risk worth taking.
 Does your existing policy make you travel-ready?
 Is it valid for the length of your trip and covers pre-existing conditions related to recent health issues?

-If your policy has lapsed, how quickly will you be able to obtain coverage over the phone?
+If your policy has lapsed, how quickly will you be able to obtain coverage online or over the phone?
 Do you travel enough to make an annual multi-trip plan a worthwhile investment?
 You may be surprised to discover that an annual plan may be slightly more expensive than a single-trip one.

 6. Organize copies of important documents